jacobrogers603/mark_my_words/to-do.md

 **Things that the user would notice during normal use, breaking or just embarrassing**

+- implement password reset by email
 - If you press close w/o saving after pressing the back button in the editor, nothing happens
+- If you press close w/o saving after pressing the view button in the editor, nothing happens
+- allow larger files sizes, and return an error if it is too big

 ## Pri II

 **Things that the user may not notice, or are more under the hood, but are still important**

+- If two people are saving at the same time it overwrites, saves the last one

 ## Pri III